CSCI4160U/project-1-rajiv/PROJECT1/INSTRUCTIONS.md

 ## In-Game Menus / Interfaces

-1. In the Project window, click on the `Assets` folder if it is not already opended.
+1. In the Project window, open the `Assets` folder if it is not already opended.
-2. Within the `Assets` folder, click on the `Prefabs` folder.
+2. Within the `Assets` folder, open the `Prefabs` folder.
-3. Within the `Prefabs` folder, click on the `UserInterface` folder.
+3. Within the `Prefabs` folder, open the `UserInterface` folder.

 ![locating menus](./INSTRUCTION_images/InGameMenusInterfaces/locating_menus.PNG)